chrisco23/21deltaengineers.com/wp-content/plugins/filebird/readme.txt

 * Divi Builder plugin from ElegantThemes (PRO)
 * WPBakery Page Builder – Top #1 page builder selling on CodeCanyon (PRO)
 * Brizy – Fast and easy page builder (PRO)
-* Thrive Architect - Fastest, Truly Visual ​WordPress Page Builder (PRO)
+* Thrive Architect - Fastest, Truly Visual WordPress Page Builder (PRO)
 * And a lot more +++

 **THEMES**

 * Avada – Top #1 WordPress selling Theme of all time
 * Divi - Theme from ElegantThemes (PRO)
-* Enfold – The user friendliest WordPress Theme ever made
+* Enfold – The user-friendliest WordPress Theme ever made
 * Uncode – The highly anticipated Frontend Editor
 * Jupiter - Elementor Multi-Purpose Theme
 * Flatsome – Best selling WooCommerce Theme
 * Salient - Responsive Multi-Purpose Theme
+* XStore - Responsive Multi-Purpose WooCommerce WordPress Theme
+* [KLEO](https://1.envato.market/KLEO-Pro) - Community Multi Purpose BuddyPress Theme
 * And a lot more +++

 **PLUGINS**

-* WPML – Best WP plugin to translate and display your website in any languages.
+* WPML – Best WP plugin to translate and display your website in any languages
-* Polylang – A plugin allows you to create a bilingual or multilingual WordPress site.
+* Polylang – A plugin allows you to create a bilingual or multilingual WordPress site
-* Gutenberg – New editor Gutenberg from WordPress 5.0.
+* Gutenberg – New editor Gutenberg from WordPress 5.0
-* Classic Editor – Old WordPress editor to display tree view folders.
+* Classic Editor – Old WordPress editor to display tree view folders
 * Slider Revolution – Best selling WordPress Responsive plugin
 * EWWW Image Optimizer
 * FooGallery Image Gallery – Responsive Photo Gallery
 * Smush - Compress, Image Optimizer, Lazy Load, WebP Images
 * And a lot more +++

-== HOW IT WORKS ==
-Are you a WordPress website administrator?

-Developing a site means that you’ll be adding tons of new media files such as images, videos, audios, PDF, txt, docx, .ect into your site database day by day.

-As a result, your site will have to store thousands of files.
-In the default WordPress media database, you are not able to arrange files in a logical manner and you wish you could do that like what you do with your files in your own computer, right?
-When you want to look for a particular uploaded file on your WordPress site, don’t you know how to find it?

-FileBird was born to help you overcome the obstacle.
-This plugin gives you the ability to easily organize your files in media library of your site.
-With this tool in hand, you can manage and arrange thousands of images, audios, videos, and other files in your media library.

-Managing files in WordPress has never been easier.
-You are able to just drag and drop to upload or move files/ folders.
-This will help you save a ton of time that goes into putting your media files in place.
-The hierarchical view of your folders will also make things easier for you to quickly find specific folders in just a blink of an eye.

-In somes cases, your WordPress media library not loading, please chat with our support at [https://m.me/ninjateam.org/](https://m.me/ninjateam.org) to get help.

 == Installation ==
-Manual installation is easy and takes fewer than one minute.
+Setup is easy and takes fewer than one minute.

 1. Download the plugin from wordpress.org, unpack it and upload the **[FileBird]** folder to your **wp-content/plugins/** directory.
 2. Activate the plugin through the ‘Plugins‘ menu in WordPress.
-3. Go to your main **WordPress menu > Media** to start create folder to manage your files
+3. Go to your main **WordPress menu > Media** to create a folder to manage your files.

 You’re done.
 Enjoy.

 == Frequently Asked Questions ==
 = Is it compatible with WordPress 5? =
 Definitely yes!
-We’re always up-to-date to give you the best experience in using our plugin.
+Our plugins are always up-to-date to give you the best user experience.

-= When I create a new post, how can I choose an uploaded file in a specific folder? = Yes, you can choose the folder in the dropdown list of the filter box beside the search box.
+= When I create a new post, how can I choose an uploaded file in a specific folder? = You can use the search box in FileBird sidebar to find the file or folder you’re looking for.

-= How can I bulk select multiple files and put them into a folder? = You can use the bulk select Button in media grid, bulk select files you want and just drag them into a folder.
+= How can I bulk select multiple files and put them into a folder? = You can use the Bulk Select button in media grid mode, tick all files you want then just drag & drop them into a folder.

-= Do all of my uploaded files remain the same after I first install this plugin? = Yes, they do.
+= Do all of my previously uploaded files remain the same after I first install this plugin? = Yes, you can find them in the **All Files** folder.

-= When I move an image to another folder, does this action affect the image appearance on my frontend? = No, it does not.
+= When I move an image to another folder, does this action affect how the image appears on my frontend? = No, it does not.
 The image is still displayed correctly on the site frontend.

 = If I create a folder or category, does this override the default WordPress path "wp-content/uploads"? = No, it does not.
 The plugin helps organize files into folders visually.
-The file default path still remains.
+Every file permalink remains unchanged.

-= Is there anything happen on my site if I uninstall FileBird? = No worries, your website will be safe.
-All your media files can be found in the library as before you install FileBird.
+= Will anything happen to my site if I uninstall FileBird? = No worries, your website will be completely unaffected.
+Upon deactivation, all your media files can be found in the library under WordPress chronological order.

-= Where can I find the Documentation for this plugin? = You can find it here [https://ninjateam.gitbook.io/filebird/](https://ninjateam.gitbook.io/filebird/)
+= Where can I find the documentation for this plugin? = You can find it here [https://ninjateam.gitbook.io/filebird/](https://ninjateam.gitbook.io/filebird/)

+= How can I get support? =
+You can reach us here [https://ninjateam.org/support/](https://ninjateam.org/support/)

 = Is FileBird free? =
-Yes, FileBird is free to use with 10 folders/categories
+Yes, FileBird is free of charge for up to 10 folders/categories.

 = Should I purchase a paid plan? =
-If you have a large number of files and want to use more than 10 folders/categories, you can [upgrade to PRO version here](https://codecanyon.net/item/media-folders-manager-for-wordpress/21715379)
+If you have a large number of files and want to use more than 10 folders/categories, you can **[upgrade to FileBird PRO here](https://codecanyon.net/item/media-folders-manager-for-wordpress/21715379?irgwc=1&clickid=ynBwuiXfXxyORfPwUx0Mo3QWUkiVPZQJY3UNU00&iradid=275988&irpid=418490&iradtype=ONLINE_TRACKING_LINK&irmptype=mediapartner&mp_value1=&utm_campaign=af_impact_radius_418490&utm_medium=affiliate&utm_source=impact_radius)**.

 == Screenshots ==
 1. Media library folders